yuor546/repo/README.md

 # Optional comma-separated names for two siblings
 export BOT_SIBLINGS="Vivi,Vex"

+# You can also place these variables in a `.env` file and `source .env`
+# before launching the bot.
+A sample `.env.example` is included.

 # Run the bot
 python -m bot.bot
 # Make sure to run this command from the repository root.
 Running it from